yaeunjess/yaeunjess/README.md

 ### Hi there 👋

-🔭 I’m currently working on senier project.
-It's about the guitar app for the users.
-It can detect a code and rhythm.

 <!--
 **yaeunjess/yaeunjess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.